Rishu6262/Fake-newz_generator/README.md

 ## Project Overview

-The Fake News Article Generator is a modular Python application designed to generate realistic-looking fictional news articles automatically.
+The Fake Newz Article Generator is a modular Python application designed to generate realistic-looking fictional newz articles automatically.

 The system creates: